wjleon/natural-language-sql/README.md

+This repository is part of a blog post by Wilmer Leon: [Bye-bye SQL: Talk to Your Data in Plain English](https://medium.com/@wjleon/bye-bye-sql-talk-to-your-data-in-plain-english-69f8697648fd)

 # Talk to Postgres DB

 A natural language interface for PostgreSQL databases using Vanna.ai and OpenAI.
 This application allows you to query your database using plain English instead of SQL.